theonion/django-elastimorphic/README.md

 django-elastimorphic
 ====================
 A marriage of django-polymorphic and elasticutils.
+This should be considered a work-in-progress and might change at any time.

 Usage
 -----